Aarhus N: Risskov

 A rather large neighborhood on the seaside slopes north of the urban forest of Riis Skov.
 With a splendid view of the Bay of Aarhus and easy access to the beach, this area comprise many large mansions and detached houses and it has a history as an affluent neighborhood.
 In the late 20th century, Risskov was administratively merged with Vejlby to form the Vejlby-Risskov district.

 Transportation

 Both ring roads of Ring 1 and Ring 2 pass through Aarhus N. Two of the city's six intercity motorways - Grenåvej and Randersvej - radiates from the central parts of Aarhus through the district.

 Bus

 Aarhus N is served by several bus lines, both intra- and intercity.
-There are no manned bus terminals in Aarhus N, but some buses terminate at smaller hubs.
+There are no staffed bus terminals in Aarhus N, but some buses terminate at smaller hubs.

 Light Rail

 In December 2017, the city's first light rail line opened, connecting the Aarhus Central Station with The New University Hospital (DNU) in Skejby.
 In Aarhus N, most of the line follows the intercity motorway of Randersvej.